fitzpk/TurfSpecies-PredictiveModelling/README.md

-# Predictive Modelling Meets Turf Management
+# Predictive Modeling Meets Turf Management
 Using a Multi-Output Classifier to Predict the Turf/Grass Species of Golf Course Greens and Fairways.